 The company provides one-liter packs for home use.
 The 180ml pack cost Rs.99 and they even have smaller trial packs that cost only Rs.30.
 Nestle said that they are making the packs available in key cities in the first phase of the launch.
 Nestlé’s other A range products are Nestle A+ Nourish meant for the entire family, Nestle A+ Slim for fitness focussed adults as this milk has 15 times lower fat than regular milk.

 Health Food market crosses revenue of Rs.10, 000 crore

-Food Processing Minister to meet heads of retail and food companies in UK
+Food Processing Minister to meet heads of retail and food companies in the UK

-Harsimrat Kaur Badal, Food Processing Minister, in a bid to boost FDI will be meeting heads of retail and food processing companies like Tesco, Marks & Spencer, Harrods, Sainsbury’s and Cobra Beer in the UK .
-The Ministry will also organise road shows to showcase India’s food retail sector.
+Harsimrat Kaur Badal, Food Processing Minister, in a bid to boost FDI will be meeting heads of retail and food processing companies like Tesco, Marks & Spencer, Harrods, Sainsbury ’s and Cobra Beer in the UK.
+The Ministry will also organize road shows to showcase India’s food retail sector.
 This move is intended to attract international companies which have shown no interest in India despite the announcement of the 100 percent FDI by the government.

 The Indian High Commission along with the Confederation of Indian Industry (CII) has organized Badal’s one-on-one meetings with the heads of the global companies.
 The corporate heads will also be shown a presentation about the advantages of investing in India.
 Food Processing Minister will also meet her counterpart in the UK.
 The global companies are of the view that India should not have dropped general merchandise from FDI like soaps and shampoo etc. as these make the investment in food worthwhile since most investors do not wish to invest in food alone.